Dangku/Adafruit_Python_DHT/README.md

 ==================================

-Python library to read the DHT series of humidity and temperature sensors on a Raspberry Pi or Beaglebone Black.
+Python library to read the DHT series of humidity and temperature sensors on a Bananapi, Raspberry Pi or Beaglebone Black.

 Designed specifically to work with the Adafruit DHT series sensors ----> https://www.adafruit.com/products/385